mohamedabdifitah/abbreviation/README.md

 # abbreviation
-Abbreviation libary number to string 1000 => 1k
+Abbreviation libary is used to abbreviate long numbers  to string 1000 => 1k